Three webinars. One shared mission: advancing human rights and sustainable development through the power of law.

 On this International Day of Peace, Sunday 21st September, I invite you – our colleagues across the legal profession, in civil society, and beyond – to act with us.
 Join the SDG Legal Initiative.
 Support A4ID’s ROLE UK Programme.
 Stand with us in advancing peace through justice.
 Together, we can ensure that the law is not only a shield, but a pathway to a fairer and more peaceful world.

-PROMOTING SUSTAINABILITY IN RULE OF LAW PROGRAMMES: STRATEGIC VALUE OF SINGULAR ASSIGNMENTS
+STRATEGIC VALUE OF SINGULAR ASSIGNMENTS

+This paper examines the value of singular pro bono assignments for rule of law assistance.
 Based on A4ID’s ROLE UK Programme’s work and literature (historical and emerging), the paper looks at the strategic relevance of the ad-hoc approach in providing rule of law assistance.
 This paper shares evidence of learning among practitioners and experts working on strengthening the rule of law, as well as among international development practitioners.

-This Story of Change highlights how the work of the UK Sierra Leone Pro Bono Network
+This Story of Change highlights how the work of the UK Sierra Leone Pro Bono Network (UKSLPBN) has contributed to strengthening the capacity, opportunity, and motivation of legal institutions in Sierra Leone to improve laws, policies, systems, and practices.

 Climate Change – Our Greatest Justice Challenge